GreatSymphonia/pnp-server/ztp/README.md

 - set the global variables

 Second place this script, the image(s) and configuration files on a file server where the new device(s) can download them from.
 This can be a TFTP, HTTP(S), FTP or SCP server.
 For the image I would not recommend using TFTP.
-You can [follow the process on the console](sample_output.md), but dont touch anything.
+You can [follow the process on the console](sample_output.md), but don't touch anything.

-**Note:** To speed up the image transfer, put the image on an USB stick and connect them to the new device.
-The script will first look on `usb0:` to find the image file before downloding it from the file server.
+**Note:** To speed up the image transfer, put the image on a USB stick and connect them to the new device.
+The script will first look on `usb0:` to find the image file before downloading it from the file server.

 ### _software_images_ dictionary